 The type of packaging demanded by the supermarkets has seen a trend in recent years.
 In the old days the dates were usually packed in styrofoam shells, today wood pulp punnets are preferred.
 They are better suited to the natural aesthetics of the product.
-There is also an increase in demand for so-called DOY packs.
+There is also an increase in demand for so-called DOY packs (sealed plastic bag that is designed to stand upright).
 The most popular packaging size at present are the 200g wooden punnets in shrink wrap.
-Packaging material, size and the popularity of organic products are linked to the trends towards healthy, natural nutrition, convenience and sustainability of the food industry.13 Retail packaging includes plastic bags, plastic containers or foil bags.
+Packaging material, size and the popularity of organic products are linked to the trends towards healthy, natural nutrition, convenience and sustainability of the food industry.
+12